jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 # Introduction
 I’ve used the term ___Test Double___ in several previous blogs with the [promise]( https://jhumelsine.github.io/2024/06/23/unt-test-elements.html#set-up--ie-arrangegiven) to provide more details:

 > To isolate the SUT from its dependencies, we override these dependencies with Test Doubles. __I’ll provide more details about Test Doubles in the next blog__.
-For now, a Test Double emulates dependency behavior with the [SUT](https://en.wikipedia.org/wiki/Test_double) being none to the wiser.
+For now, a Test Double emulates dependency behavior with the _Software Under Test_ [SUT](https://en.wikipedia.org/wiki/Test_double) being none to the wiser.
 Test Doubles tend to be small snippets of code that emulate a specific dependency behavior that’s only needed within the context of each test.

 This is where I follow up upon that promise.